SymfonyCasts/symfony5/sfcasts/ep5-security/qr-code.md

 ```

 While that's working.
 Head back to the docs... and copy this controller from the
 documentation.
-Then head back to our `SecurityController` and... paste at the
+Over in `SecurityController`, at the bottom, paste.
-bottom.
 I'll tweak the URL to be `/authentication/2fa/qr-code` and call the route
 `app_qr_code`.

-You also need to re-type the "R" on `QrCodeGenerator` to get its use statement.
+I also need to re-type the "R" on `QrCodeGenerator` to get its use statement.
 If you're using the *new* way of generating the QR codes, then your controller
-will look like this instead.
+should like this instead.
 You can copy this from the code block on this page:

 ```php
 namespace App\Controller;